deja-h-dev/ProfileCard/README.md

   - div#userDetails - display flex row, inside #userDetails:
     - div.stats 3x -  number and stat is in the same p tag, number is wrapped in span.bold, br tag to give the numbers and stat name a separate line

+- Started styling the background and learned a lot about using the background shorthand property.
+First of, I didn't even know you could have multiple background images!
+Second, when using multiple bg imgs, the background color has to be the last value for some reason or the whole property will be invalid.
+- When I come back to this I have to figure out how to position the background images in the corners of the page.

 ### Built with

 - Semantic HTML5 markup